Estrogen is a generic term for estrus-producing compounds; the female sex hormones, which include the following:

 Around Day 14: Ovulation

-The follicle surrounding the egg breaks open and the ovary releases an egg into the fallopian tube so sperm can fertilize it.
+The follicle surrounding the egg breaks open and the ovary releases an egg into the fallopian tube so it can be fertilized by a sperm.
 The follicle remains in the ovary.

 Days 15-28: After ovulation

 After ovulation has occurred, levels of progesterone start to increase.
 If the egg is released and not fertilized, estrogen and progesterone levels drop after approximately 2 weeks and the lining of the uterus gets ready to be shed.
 The next period begins, and the cycle starts again.